sumbricht/json-class-serializer/README.md

 [![License](https://img.shields.io/github/license/sumbricht/json-class-serializer?&style=for-the-badge&color=green)
 ](https://github.com/sumbricht/json-class-serializer/blob/master/LICENSE)

-Serializing and deserializing of TypeScript classes and objects to/from JSON strings and plain objects.Work by annotating classes and their properties with [TypeScript decorators](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Decorators.md).
+Serializing and deserializing of TypeScript classes and objects to/from JSON strings and plain objects.
+This works by annotating classes and their properties with [TypeScript decorators](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Decorators.md).

 JsonClassSerializer can correctly handle the following:
  - Classes with annotated properties of the following values: